mehmetmalli/iue-schedule-finder/README.md

 # IUE Schedule Finder
 A web app made with VueJS that finds all possible schedules for selected courses.
 (Izmir University of Economics, 2019-2020 Fall)

-<strong>Note: </strong> This repo needs heavy refactoring.
+**Note:** This repo needs heavy refactoring.
 I will do it when I have time.